dailystory/docs/articles/quickstart/index.md

 # DailyStory Quick Start: Getting Started with DailyStory
 Welcome to DailyStory!
 We put this guide together to help you get started using DailyStory.

-## Technical Requirements
-The good news is: you don't need a degree in computer science to start using DailyStory.
+The good news is you don't need a degree in computer science to start using DailyStory.
 And, you won't need a team to setup and manage DailyStory.

-However, there are a few things you need to do to get the most out of DailyStory.
+We've built it to be simple.

+> See the [Technical Setup Guide](/install/setup) for advanced setup options such as setting up a custom subdomain or custom email address.

-### Setting up the DailyStory tracking tag
-The DailyStory tracking tag connects DailyStory and your website.
-It's required to use many of the features of DailyStory.
+But before you get started you will need to add the DailyStory tracking tag to your website.
+The tracking tag connects DailyStory and your website and is required to use many of the features of DailyStory.

 <ol class="step"><li value="1">Install the Tracking Tag</li></ol>
 The tracking tag is a small piece of JavaScript that needs to be added to the <code>&lt;head&gt;</code> of all your pages.